 A W-2 is a record of your wages and the taxes you paid throughout the year that is reported to the IRS and given to you, the employee, so you can fill out your tax return.
 A tax return is also known as IRS Form 1040.

-This is a form that you fill out detailing how much you earned from income or side gigs or dividends, how much tax you paid, any credits or deductions you may be eligible for, and any other tax breaks.
-Your tax return gives a total picture of your entire year and is reported to the IRS so they can give you a refund or collect any additional tax you may owe.
+The 1040 tax return is a form that you fill out detailing how much you earned from income or side gigs or dividends, how much tax you paid, and any credits or deductions you may be eligible for.
+Your tax return can include additional tax forms and schedules that you’ll attach when you send it to the IRS.

 How do I get money back from my taxes?